0xDBFB7/ionprinter/documents/log/feedthroughs.md

 Purchased some NGK D8EA non-resistor gasket copper-core plugs.
 These have an M12 x 1.25 thread and a 19 mm reach.

-Solder wets the tip of these plugs very well if the surface is sanded slightly
+Solder wets the tip of these plugs very well if the surface is sanded slightly.

 https://electrontubestore.com/index.php?main_page=product_info&cPath=1_239&products_id=711

+Compressible graphite crush gaskets

+Brazing to ceramic is totally possible:

+> Where ceramics were to be brazed
+> to metal, monel or even copper would be considered as a buffer material to permit
+> the high temperature brazes without cracking the ceramics.